 She has received grants, stipends and exhibits from Artist Trust, Shunpike, The Entrada Institute, Zion Natural History Association, the Museum of Northwest Art, and the San Juan Islands Museum of Art.
 She has been artist in residence in Zion, Glacier, Capitol Reef, and North Cascades National Parks.
 She was a test artist resident at the Grand Canyon Trust’s remote Kane Ranch.
 2019 was her seventh appearance in Zion’s annual plein air invitational.
 She has also been an invited resident at art colonies such as the Banff Centre, the Vermont Studio Center, Willowtail Springs, Jentel Foundation and Playa Summer Lake.

-Suze will join us on the May 14-18, 2020 Women’s Watercolor Workshop on the 5-day San Juan River Rafting trip.
+Suze will join us on the Sept 3-7, 2020 Women’s Watercolor Workshop on the 5-day Green River through Labyrinth Canyon.